LFMP/PR-Z_2/README.md

 # PR-Z 2
-Codes developed (majorly in Python 3) for the author's Undergraduate Thesis.
-This one uses Pattern Recognition techniques to automaticaly classify diseases using glial cells from the enteric nervous system.
+Code developed for the author's Undergraduate Thesis.
+The ones here found, use Pattern Recognition techniques to automaticaly classify diseases using glial cells digital images extracted from the enteric nervous system.

 Abstract: